MicrosoftDocs/learn/learn-pr/azure/intro-to-data-protection-privacy/includes/3-what-are-privacy-regulations.md

   - When an individual has consented to the processing of their data.
   - When the processing is in the organization's legitimate interest, as long as the individual's rights don't outweigh that interest.

 - **Data subject rights** under the GDPR give individuals certain rights with respect to an organization's or controller's use of their personal data.
-Under certain circumstances, individuals can file the following DSRs for their personal data that an organization stores, processes, and transmits.
+Under certain circumstances, individuals can file the following data subject requests (DSRs) for their personal data that an organization stores, processes, and transmits.

   - **Access data.** Individuals have a right to know whether an organization is processing their data and if so, to have access to that data.
   - **Ask for data rectification.** Individuals can ask a company to correct inaccurate data about the individual.